Understanding the IVF process and treatment

 Repeated implantation failure – common causes and ways to improve the success of embryo transfer

 Sometimes, however, embryos fail to implant.
 If this happens during three or more IVF cycles, we use the term ‘repeated implantation failure’.
-While this can be a frustrating hurdle for women and couples undergoing IVF, there are ways to improve the success of embryo transfer depending on the likely cause of implantation failure.
+While this can be a frustrating hurdle for women and couples undergoing IVF treatment, there are ways to improve the success of embryo transfer depending on the likely cause of implantation failure.

 Common causes of repeated implantation failure

-Factors relating to either one or both parents can contribute to repeated implantation failure, so we will typically use a range of tests to help investigate and determine the cause.
+Factors relating to either one or both parents can contribute to repeated embryo implantation failure, so we will typically use a range of tests to help investigate and determine the cause.

 The quality of the egg or sperm